V4RL Code Releases

 - Code: Multi-robot Coordination for Autonomous Navigation in Partially Unknown Environments

 - Aerial Single-view Depth Completion: Code + Datasets + Simulator

 - Code: Visual-Inertial Relative Pose Estimation for Aerial Vehicles

 V4RL Setup Release

-Users of this dataset are asked to cite the following paper, where it was originally made publicly available:
+Users of this software are asked to cite the following article, where it was introduced:

 Manthan Patel, Marco Karrer, Philipp Bänninger and Margarita Chli.
 "COVINS-G: A Generic Back-end for Collaborative Visual-Inertial SLAM".
 IEEE International Conference on Robotics and Automation (ICRA), 2023.

 All the related papers leading to this implementation are detailed here.

 The video below shows example experiments presented in this work.